-The Audit Committee (Comité de Directores y Auditoría) is comprised of three members of the Board of Directors.
-The Chief Executive Officer, General Auditor and other persons from the Bank can be invited to the meetings if necessary and are present on specific matters.
+The Audit Committee (Comité de Directores y Auditoria) is comprised of three members of the Board of Directors.
+The Chief Executive Officer, General Counsel, General Auditor and other persons from the Bank can be invited to the meetings if necessary and are present on specific matters.
 This Committee's primary responsibility is to support the Board of Directors in the continuous improvement of our system of internal controls, which includes reviewing the work of both the external auditors and the Internal Audit Department.
 The committee is also responsible for analyzing observations made by regulatory entities of the Chilean financial system about us and for recommending measures to be taken by our management in response.
-This committee also performs functions of a remuneration committee as established in Chilean Law, and reviews annually the salary and bonus programs for the executive officers of the Bank.
 The external auditors are recommended by this committee to our Board of Directors and appointed by our shareholders at the annual shareholders' meeting.